 In case you were wondering what the significance of the “old school” Mickey Mouse plush, here is the story behind him.

 I can’t remember a time when I wasn’t a Disney fan.
-Since I was a little, I had a Mickey Mouse plushie I would carry everywhere.
+Ever since I was a little, I had a Mickey Mouse plushie I would carry everywhere.
 In a way, Mickey was my first friend.
-I probably shouldn’t admit this, but I would even dress him up in my sister’s baby clothes (hey, I was three at the time!)
-At some point in elementary school, this Mickey got lost, or more likely stolen.
+I probably shouldn’t admit this, but I would even dress him up in my sister’s baby clothes (hey, I was three at the time!).
+At some point in elementary school, this original Mickey got lost or more likely stolen.
 I was heartbroken.
 So for my 10th birthday, my dad stopped at Disneyland on the way from work at the reserve base at Los Alamitos.
 I was overjoyed!
-This Mickey’s been with me ever since- through college, kids, life- and he’s been waiting 25 years to visit Walt Disney World.
+And this Mickey has been with me ever since- through high school, college, kids, life- and he’s been waiting 25 years to visit Walt Disney World.

 For many, Disney evokes some great memories.
-Share in the comments below what’s your favorite Disney memory.
+For me, Disney evokes the best memories.
+What’s your favorite Disney memory?
+Share in the comments below.